 December 1644: Montrose, supported by a reinforced Alasdair MacDonald, attacks Inveraray and the Campbell strongholds of Argyll killing a thousand Campbell Clansmen.
 They then withdraw north through the highland winter to Inverlochy Castle, near Fort William.

-2 February 1645: Montrose makes a forced march south and surprises the Campbells at Inverlochy Castle early on the Sunday morning.
+2 February 1645: The 1st Marquess of Montrose makes a forced march south and surprises the Campbells at Inverlochy Castle.
 Though outnumbered Montrose soundly defeats the Covenanters, killing 1,500 for the loss of far fewer men.
-Over the following weeks, Montrose takes Aberdeen (again), Brechin and Dundee.

 14 June 1645: The New Model Army, with Oliver Cromwell as its second-in-command, wins the decisive victory of the Civil War at Naseby.

-2 July 1645: Montrose and the Royalists again defeat the Covenanters at the Battle of Alford, in Aberdeenshire, but this time with considerable loss of life on both sides.
+2 July 1645: The Marquis of Montrose and the Royalists again defeat the Covenanters at the Battle of Alford, in Aberdeenshire, but this time with considerable loss of life on both sides.
 Montrose has defeated the Covenanters throughout northern Scotland.

 15 August 1645: At the Battle of Kilsyth, midway between Stirling and Glasgow, Montrose and the Royalists again defeat the Covenanters, killing 3,000.
 He moves on to capture Glasgow and Edinburgh, effectively controlling Scotland.